Satvik-Mishra/21_Days_Satvik_Mishra/README.md

 Day 3:Learnt-- Pandas dataframe,to find mean,median,mode of a particular row/column of a dataframe

 Day 4:Learnt-- Finding  frequency,unique elemnts across row/column of a dataframe

+Day 5:Learnt--Some of numpy cheats from the provided resources